briabr/accessibility-standards-webpage/README.md

-# the-code-refactor (Note: used the challenge assignment guidlines as reference for README)
+# accessibility-standards-webpage (Note: used the challenge assignment guidlines as reference for README)

 ## The Task and User Story